an9n6m97s/an9n6m97s/README.md

 <h1 align="center">Hi 👋, I'm an9n6m97s</h1>
 <h3 align="center">A web developer</h3>
 <div align="center">
 I'm an9n6m97s and I'm a web developer with extensive experience in creating and developing web applications.
-I am the founder and CEO of NETRUN, a company specializing in providing high-quality web services.
+I am the founder and CEO of EssenByte, a company specializing in providing high-quality web services.

-At NETRUN, we focus on providing innovative digital solutions for our customers.
+At EssenByte, we focus on providing innovative digital solutions for our customers.
 From custom website and web application development to SEO optimization and online marketing services, we have the ability to turn your vision into reality.

-If you are looking for a collaboration or a solution for your online needs, I invite you to contact me via the email address office@netrun.ro or via the phone number <a href="https://wa.me/40774910225" >+40 774 910 225</a>.
+If you are looking for a collaboration or a solution for your online needs, I invite you to contact me via the email address office@essenbyte.com or via the phone number <a href="https://wa.me/40774910225" >+40 774 910 225</a>.
 I am at your disposal to discuss your projects and to find the best customized solutions.

 You can find more information about my experience and my portfolio on my personal LinkedIn profile: <a href="https://www.linkedin.com/in/lucian-mihai-lup%C8%99%C4%83-696442277/">LinkedIn personal</a>.
-<br>If you are interested in learning more about the NETRUN company and the services we offer, you can access our LinkedIn company profile: <a href="https://www.linkedin.com/company/netrun-web-services">LinkedIn business</a>.
+<br>If you are interested in learning more about the EssenByte company and the services we offer, you can access our LinkedIn company profile: <a href="https://www.linkedin.com/company/netrun-web-services">LinkedIn business</a>.

 I look forward to collaborating and developing together outstanding web solutions to help you achieve your online goals!
 </div>